justinribeiro/blog-pwa/hugo/content/chronicle/2014-10-23-polymer-glass-timer-tag.md

 ---
-categories:
-- polymer
-- google-glass
 date: 2014-10-23T00:00:00Z
 description: "Developing a connected Google Glass web tag has never been easier with Polymer."
 title: glass-timer implementation in polymer
 url: /chronicle/2014/10/23/polymer-glass-timer-tag/
+tags:
+- Web
+- IoT
 ---

 In preperation for my talks at DevFest, I decided to change my implementation of my onscreen timer.
 Originally, I had it built directly into the slides and I had a fairly pieced together solution.
 I wanted to simplify it as much as I could and re-use as needed.